-Anti-Money Laundering & Terrorist Financing – Thistle helps firms implement proportionate and risk-based policies and procedures to comply with the Money Laundering Regulations 2017, the FCA Handbook and industry guidance.
-Our assistance includes helping firms to conduct an AML risk assessment on its business operations, reviewing customer due diligence arrangements and offering guidance on firm’s AML governance.
+Our financial crime team helps firms devise and implement proportionate risk-based policies and procedures to comply with the latest money laundering regulations, the FCA Handbook, and current industry guidance.
+For example, we can conduct an AML risk assessment on your business operations, reviewing customer due diligence arrangements, and offering guidance on your firm’s AML governance.

-Bribery & Corruption – The Bribery Act 2010 and subsequent guidance issued by the Ministry of Justice requires firms to have adequate procedures in place to prevent bribery.
-Thistle assists firms in developing and implementing proportionate anti-bribery and corruption policies and procedures, as well as appropriate controls such as gift and hospitality registers.
+The Bribery Act 2010 and subsequent Ministry of Justice guidance require firms to have adequate procedures in place to prevent bribery.
+Thistle’s financial crime team can help you develop and implement proportionate anti-bribery and corruption policies and procedures – and appropriate controls including gift and hospitality registers.

-Fraud – Fraud costs the UK economy approximately £193 billion per year.
-The private sector, both SMEs and large enterprises, are under the biggest attack from fraudsters, with far too many firms having inadequate procedures to effectively mitigate fraud risk.
-Thistle can help firms implement strong fraud policies and procedures to mitigate any fraud risks to which they might be vulnerable.
+Fraud costs the UK economy around £200bn a year.
+Private-sector firms – from SMEs to major enterprises – bear the brunt.
+Far too many firms still lack adequate procedures for mitigating fraud risk.
+Our financial crime team can help you implement strong fraud policies and procedures to mitigate the risks to which you might be vulnerable.

-Tax Evasion – The introduction of the Criminal Finances Act 2017 placed obligations on firms to implement controls to prevent employees and associated parties facilitating tax evasion, in the UK or overseas.
-Thistle offers guidance to firms so they understand their requirements under the legislation, in addition to supporting them create a risk-based approach to tax evasion prevention based on industry guidance.
+The introduction of the Criminal Finances Act 2017 requires firms to implement controls to prevent employees and other associated parties facilitating tax evasion in the UK or overseas.
+Thistle’s financial crime team can explain precisely what the legislation requires of your firm.
+We can also support you in establishing a risk-based approach to tax evasion prevention – based on current industry guidance.

-The Financial Crime team at Thistle are highly knowledgeable in all areas of financial crime regulation and the implications these regulations have on a wide range of financial services firms.
-We use our detailed knowledge of regulation, industry best practice and guidance to offer practical and tailored compliance solutions to your firm.
+Thistle’s financial crime team are highly knowledgeable in all aspects of regulation and its implications for firms across the financial services spectrum.
+We can apply our detailed knowledge of regulation, industry best practice, and guidance to create practical and tailored compliance solutions to your firm.